Microwave - Food Is Tough, Dry, or Overcooked / Undercooked

 • If a smaller amount of food than what is recommended in the recipe is used, the cooking time must be shortened to prevent overcooking.

-• For a less tender cut of meat use moisture (water, sauce, gravy, etc.) while cooking.
-Use medium-low power setting, and extend the cooking time so that the meat will tenderize while cooking.
+• For a less tender cut of meat, use moisture such as water, sauce, or gravy, while cooking.
+Use a medium-low power setting and extend the cooking time so that the meat will tenderize while cooking.

-• Incorrect arrangement of food in container is one cause of this.
-Place larger, thicker pieces toward outside of container and smaller, thinner pieces toward the center.
+• Incorrect arrangement of food in a container is one cause of this.
+Place larger, thicker pieces towards the outside of the container and smaller, thinner pieces towards the center.

-• Place single items in center.
-Arrange several items in a circular arrangement around center.
+• Place single items in the center.
+Arrange several items in a circular arrangement around center of a dish.

 • In some cases rotate the dish, stir if appropriate or cover if appropriate.
-(Trapped steam and heat helps to promote even cooking.)
-Or lower power level and extend cooking time.
+Trapped steam and heat helps to promote uneven cooking.
+You may also try lowering the power level and extending the cooking time.

 • Make sure ingredients are well mixed/blended.